 I personally adore Pixlr.
 It functions a lot like Photoshop but watered down so as not to overwhelm you with too many options.

-Starting at $1.99 per month or $14.99 per year the desktop version is in many a small business budget.
-That said though, if you have the time and eye to create a truly original piece of work mostly from scratch and you don’t want to pay for an Adobe product, this is the way to go.
+Basic Pixlr is free and Pixlr Pro starts at just $22/mo.
+That said, if you have the time and eye to create a truly original piece of work mostly from scratch and you don’t want to pay for an Adobe product, this is the way to go.